 Florida Conservation Corps Helps with Hurricane Recovery

-The 2020 hurricane season dealt blow after blow to the states bordering the Gulf of Mexico.
+The 2020 hurricane was extremely active for the states bordering the Gulf of Mexico.

-Hurricanes Laura, Sally and Zeta took aim at Louisiana, Alabama and Florida, with eight named storms in the Gulf this year.
+Hurricanes Laura, Sally and Zeta took aim at Louisiana, Alabama and Florida.

 The 2020 hurricane season was the most active on record since 2005, but thankfully the AmeriCorps Disaster Response Team (A-DRT) is here to help!